-Private Tour Taormina Etna Area With Wine Tasting
+Private Taormina Etna Area Tour With Wine Tasting

 • Take a scenic drive through the charming villages of the Alcantara Valley, and don’t miss out on a visit to the stunning Alcantara Gorges.
 Here, you’ll find beautiful waterfalls formed by an ancient eruption of Mount Etna - just the spot to cool off during the hot summer days!